MODERN SLAVERY STATEMENT 2019

 Working with our suppliers

-We will continue to review, update and improve our procurement processes, including our risk assessment, due diligence and oversight of our suppliers in the coming year.
+We will continue to review, update and improve our procurement processes, including our risk assessment, due diligence and oversight of our suppliers in the next twelve months.

 In particular, our speak-up policy encourages colleagues to report any concerns about malpractice or wrongdoing.
 We also work with an independent third party provider to provide colleagues with an additional option to raise potential issues and to ensure that they feel able to do so on anonymous basis.
 We are committed to the highest possible standards of openness, probity and accountability and we expect our colleagues and others that we deal with, who have serious concerns to come forward and voice those concerns.